openebs/openebs/contribute/design/1.x/cstor-operator/pool-migration.md

 - CStor pool migration should be supported when the disks were dettached and attached to different node.
 Following are the use cases:
   1. Scaling down the nodes in cluster to 0 and scaling up nodes in should work by updating the node selectors on CSPC(Use case in cloud environment).
-  2. Dettaching and attaching underlying disks to different nodes.
+  2. Detaching and attaching underlying disks to different nodes.

 ### Goals